Idhayam (film): Plot

 Raja, an introverted medical student, falls in love with his fellow college mate Geetha but does not express his love to her.
 When he decides to convey his love, he misunderstands that Geetha is in love with someone else, but in fact, she was helping her sister and the latter's lover unite.
 Her father does not accept her sister's love, and the pair commits suicide.
 Towards the end of the final year of college, Raja finally conveys his love to Geetha when she is in the college mourning her sister's death.
 On the last day of college, Raja learns that the Geetha is about to be engaged soon to someone else.
 He could not cope with the news, and he suffers a mild heart stroke and is hospitalised.
 In the meantime, Geetha falls in love with Raja.
 She visits the hospital to express her love only to find that he has left to catch a train to his native village.
 She rushes to the railway station and searches for him.
 She finds her father on the way, and her father accepts her love, she finds Raja's friend Chinni instead and learns of Raja's heart condition that he cannot digest very happy or sad news.
 Chinni urges Geetha not to meet Raja then and promises that after Raja recuperates, he will unite them.
 The film ends as Geetha watches the departing train.

 Production

 Idhayam is the directorial debut of Kathir.
 Despite her initial apprehensions, Heera was convinced by Thyagarajan to become an actress, and she obliged, crediting the professional approach and continued determination of the film's team to sign her on.
+TSR Srinivasan made his debut in an uncredited role during a crowd scene.